Aidenjn/aidenjn.github.io/content/foodstuff.md

 1. Preheat the oven to 375 degrees.
 2. Prepare cookie sheets with parchement paper (or just rub them with butter or oil to prevent stick).
 3. Mix the dry ingredients (flour, baking soda, cinnamon, ginger, cardamom, salt) in bowl and set aside.
-4. Whisk the butter, sugar, molasses, and brown sugar in a medium bowl.
+4. Whisk the butter, egg, sugar, molasses, and brown sugar in a medium bowl.
 5. Mix in dry ingredients just to combine.
 6. Place sanding/coarse sugar in a shallow bowl.
 7. Scoop out tablespoonful balls, roll in sugar, and place in pans with 2 inch apart spacing.